swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Simple.

 Om never does any work it doesn't have to.
-We have a *decomplected* design: data, views and control logic are not inextricably tied together.
+We have a *decomplected* design: data, views and control logic are not tied together.
 If data changes we never immediately trigger a re-render - we simply schedule a render of the data via `requestAnimationFrame`.